ITANAGAR, May 6: The body of Dorjee Khandu, former CM of Arunachal Pradesh was taken

 possible ‘instability’ in the Congress party.
 If they were to oversee the rescue

 and search operation, they should have camped either in Bombdila or Tawang.
 Camping

-in Itanagar is as good as monitoring the situation from air-
+in Itanagar is as good as monitoring the situation from air-conditioned rooms in

 Home Minister of India, P. Chidabaram appeared before the media briefly to announce